choiyunseok/choiyunseok.github.io/_pages/publication.md

 International Conference
 ------
-* Code Defect Detection using Pre-trained Language Models with Encoder-Decoder via Line-Level Defect Localization
+* _Code Defect Detection using Pre-trained Language Models with Encoder-Decoder via Line-Level Defect Localization_
 Jimin An, __YunSeok Choi__ and Jee-Hyong Lee
-Proceedings of the 2024 Joint International Conference on Computational Linguistics, Language Resources and Evaluation: LREC-COLING 2024
+LREC-COLING 2024
 * __YunSeok Choi__ and Jee-Hyong Lee, CodePrompt: Task-Agnostic Prefix Tuning for Program and Language Generation, Findings of the Association for Computational Linguistics: ACL 2023
 * __YunSeok Choi__, Hyojun Kim, and Jee-Hyong Lee, BLOCSUM: Block Scope-based Source Code Summarization via Shared Block Representation, Findings of the Association for Computational Linguistics: ACL 2023
 * CheolWon Na, __YunSeok Choi__, and Jee-Hyong Lee, DIP: Dead code Insertion based Black-box Attack for Programming Language Model, Proceedings of the 2023 Conference on Association for Computational Linguistics: ACL 2023